-The Statewide Verification Hub (SVH) is a multi-department Information Technology (IT) solution with California Department of Social Services (CDSS) and Department of Health Care Services (DHCS), that will improve California families' access to services by streamlining the eligibility verification process for many California Health and Human Services Agency (CHHSA) means-tested programs, with initial efforts focusing on CalFresh, CalWORKs, child care programs, and Medi-Cal.
-While upholding Californians' privacy and security, the new IT effort will develop a modernized and leverageable Hub that will connect eligibility case management systems with near real-time data, such as income information, identity validators, non-cash assets, demographics, vital statistics, immigration status, etc. This data is necessary to support eligibility and benefit level determinations for means-tested human services programs, as well as federally mandated Income Eligibility Verification System (IEVS) data matches.
+The Statewide Verification Hub (SVH) is a multi-department Information Technology (IT) solution with California Department of Social Services (CDSS) and Department of Health Care Services (DHCS), that will improve California families' access to services by streamlining the eligibility verification process for many California Health and Human Services Agency (CHHSA) means tested income-qualified programs, with initial efforts focusing on CalFresh, CalWORKs, child care programs, and Medi-Cal.
+While upholding Californians' privacy and security, the new IT effort will develop a modernized and leverageable Hub that will connect eligibility case management systems with near real-time data that is required for eligibility and enrollment in a given program, such as income information, identity validators, non-cash assets, demographics, vital statistics, immigration status, etc. This data is necessary to support eligibility and benefit level determinations for means tested income-qualified human services programs, as well as federally mandated Income Eligibility Verification System (IEVS) data matches.
 The SVH solution will assist in bringing key programs together with the common goal of producing fast and accurate verification for eligibility determinations for needs-based programs.
-The SVH is a technological innovation that will streamline client access and experience with applying for and submitting document for programs, simplify business process for county workers, improve the accuracy rates and reduce incorrect benefit determinations, and improve service delivery by providing a scalable solution that links authenticated data across department and programs.
+The SVH is a technological innovation that will streamline client access and experience with applying for and submitting documentdocumentation for programs, simplify business process for county workers, improve the accuracy rates and reduce incorrect benefit determinations, and improve service delivery by providing a scalable solution that links authenticated data across department and programs.

 SVH and CalSAWS both provide technology innovations that align with the goals of SB 1208.
-By establishing effective means of system integration and data sharing between UAS and SVH and CalSAWS technology systems, the CPUC can advance the functionality of the UAS to provide accurate and timely income eligibility verification of utility applicants and provide gateways for utility applicants to apply for assistance with other low-income assistance programs.
-In addition, the CPUC can leverage this system integration to perform more robust forms of program penetration analysis of core energy assistance programs and establish means for targeting assistance to low-income individuals and households not actively participating CARE, FERA, Lifeline, and ESA programs.
+By establishing effective means of system integration and data sharing between UAS CAS and SVH, and CalSAWS technology systems, the CPUC can advance the functionality of the UASCAS to provide accurate and timely income eligibility verification of utility applicants and provide gateways for utility applicants to apply for assistance with other low-income assistance programs.
+In addition, the CPUC can leverage this system integration to perform more robust forms analysis of program penetration participation rate analysis in of core energy assistance programs and establish means for targeting assistance to low-income individuals and households not actively participating ESA, CARE, FERA, or Lifeline, and ESA programs.